|Els Quatre Gats ( 4Gats) Barcelona Spain|

 Els Quatre Gats is a modernist cafe/restaurant/bar tucked away down a little side street (Montsio, 3 bis) just off the main shopping walkway at Avda Portal d' Angel in the Barri Gòtic.

-This cafe/restaurant was a popular haunt for the young Picasso in the early 1900's and here he undertook his very first commissioned work for designing the front cover of the menu.
+This cafe/restaurant was a popular haunt for the young Picasso in the early 1900's and here he undertook his first commissioned work for designing the front cover of the menu.

 |4 Gats Barcelona interior wall painting|